TheGreyGhost/MinecraftByExample/src/main/java/minecraftbyexample/mbe80_model_renderer/README.md

 `/mbedebug param parent_delta 0.1` delta value (expansion) of parent box<br>
 `/mbedebug param child_delta 0.1` delta value (expansion) of child box<br>

+`/mbedebug param use_entity_model_transformations value` if 0, don't apply vanilla's entity model transformations (which are - invert the x and y axes are inverted, translate upwards by 1.5)